-How to Hide Root Using Magisk (Android Pay, Snapchat, Pokemon Go)
+How to Hide Root Using Magisk and use Banking Apps

-Magisk is another great root management app having some cool features and we’ve already rooted Galaxy Note 5, S7 and S7 Edge running on Android Nougat.
-As I have been telling, again and again, Google is now more serious than even about user’s privacy and security on Android.
-They showed it on Android 7.0 Nougat.
+Magisk is another great root management app with some cool features, and you can almost root any Android phone with it, including Google Pixel, Samsung, Oneplus, and more—even the latest Android 13.
+As I have been telling, again and again, Google is now more serious than ever about user privacy and security on Android.
+They showed it on Android 13.

-Now if your device already has root access, you won’t be able to access Google Pay, Snapchat, Pokemon Go and other Android apps that use SafetyNet for ensuring security.
+Now if your device already has root access, you won’t be able to access banking apps, Google Pay, Samsung Pay, Snapchat, Pokemon Go, and other Android apps that use SafetyNet for ensuring security.
 You’ll be surprised to hear that if you root your Samsung device, you’ll lose Samsung Pay forever.

 In this step-by-step simple guide, I will show you how to use Magisk to hide root access for a number of Android apps that uses SafetyNet.
 Make sure that you’ve already rooted your phone using Magisk.